Election-Tech-Initiative/electionguard-python/src/electionguard/GMPY_NOTES.md

 Why go bleeding edge?
 Multithreading support seems important if/when we want to run EG in parallel, which will probably be necessary and useful when computing with large ballot manifests.

+We have a very simplistic paralllel test in `test_elgamal.py` (`test_gmpy2_parallelism_is_safe`) to exercise this.
+Whether that reflects the stresses of a real-world deployment is TBD.

 ## Python type hints
 GMPY2 has no type hints, nor are any present in [Typeshed](https://github.com/python/typeshed).
 This makes `mypy` unhappy with our code in `group.py`.
 If you look in `stubs/gmpy2.pyi`, you'll see